Peace Building Lucien Biringanine Peace Building Lucien Biringanine

 US Sanctions on the ICC: Legality and Implications

-In 2020, the Trump administration broke new ground by sanctioning senior officials of the International Criminal Court (ICC), measures lifted under Biden but reimposed in 2025 after arrest warrants against Israeli leaders.
-Unlike ordinary sanctions between states, these directly targeted an international organisation and its officials, raising unprecedented legal questions.
-This blog unpacks why such measures lack a legal basis, how they endanger judicial independence, and what they mean for the future of international justice.
+In 2020, the Trump administration sanctioned senior officials of the International Criminal Court, measures lifted under Biden but reimposed in 2025 after arrest warrants against Israeli leaders.
+These sanctions, directed at an international court rather than a state, raise serious questions about legal basis, judicial independence, and the future of international justice.

 Read More